-Southwark Refugee Response is a volunteer community supporting three local refugee organisations in their work to help refugees and asylum seekers in the borough.
+Southwark Refugee Response is a volunteer community supporting local organisations in their work to help refugees and asylum seekers in the borough.